Starignus/PythonPractise/Chapter_6_Sensors/Sensors.md

 }
 ```

-For other functionalities and more precise calibration make sure to check out [Adafruit's website](https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr)
+For other functionalities and more precise calibration make sure to check out [Adafruit's website](https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr).

-<small>Based on [this](https://learn.sparkfun.com/tutorials/force-sensitive-resistor-hookup-guide) Sparkfun guide and [this](https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr) Adafruit tutorial.</small>

 ### Light Sensor
 For the light sensing are going to use a photo-resistor or Cadmium-sulfide cell.
 CdS cells are little light sensors.
 As the squiggly face is exposed to more light, the resistance goes down.
 When its light, the resistance is about 5-10KΩ, when dark it goes up to 200KΩ.